mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - markdown preview in templates
 [x] - make your own markdown preview
-[x] - bug in the models - how long does it take to read a post [!] - !bug - code snippets not rendering correctly in templates [!] - SameOrigin=Strict header  - middleware not working [ ] - add markdown preview in admin
+[x] - bug in the models - how long does it take to read a post [x] - hide sidebar for xs, sm and md screens
+[x] - !bug - code snippets not rendering correctly in templates [!] - SameOrigin=Strict header  - middleware not working
+[ ] - add markdown preview in admin
 [ ] - similar posts feature